curvedmark/tree-transformer-async/README.md

 Transform nodes in the tree asynchronously and sequentially.

 Asynchronous version of [Tree Transformer](https://github.com/curvedmark/tree-transformer).
-Like [Tree Visitor Async](https://github.com/curvedmark/tree-visitor-async).
+Actions can return a promise and `.visit()` returns a promise.

 ## Example